Qatif and Dammam mosque bombings: Funeral procession

 Half a million people participated in funeral processions for victims of explosion in Ali Bin Abi Talib Mosque in Al-Qudaih town of Qatif governorate in the Saudi Eastern Province on Friday, the 22 May 2015.
 The victims were buried following funeral prayers held in the Qadeeh market square on 25 May.
 Black flags of mourning flew in the streets of Qatif, where police mounted checkpoints while volunteers in bright yellow and orange vests inspected vehicles.
-The procession stretched for over three miles from different settlements in the province to the burial site to show respect for the victims bombing which led to the killing of 21 worshipers, including two children.
-The huge rally comes despite warning by extremists that they may again launch an attack on Shia gatherings.
-Even women and children declared their willingness to attend in huge numbers, although they were warned to stay away from the main gathering of mourners.
-The bodies were carried on litters decked with flowers in a final procession towards the cemetery in Qudaih village.
+The procession stretched for over three miles from different settlements in the province to the burial site.

 Dammam Mosque bomb blast

 According to Saudi Kingdom's official news agency a suicide bomber on Friday the 29 May 2015 has blown himself up in the parking lot of a Shia mosque in Saudi Arabia's city of Dammam a coastal city about 70 kilometers (45 miles) from the Persian Gulf.
-Reportedly four people have died after a suicide bomber targeted a Shia mosque Imam Hussain in Saudi Arabia's eastern province which is the second attack of its kind in a week, fuelling fears of an organised campaign by the Islamic State to foment sectarian tensions inside the conservative Sunni kingdom.
-The terrorist organization quickly claimed that the latest attack had been carried out by one of their "soldiers of the Caliphate" identifying the suicide bomber as Abu Jandal al-Jazrawi.

 Dammam Mosque Victims and attacker

 Preliminary reporting revealed that the explosion was a result of car bomb blast, however, Saudi Arabian Interior Ministry later confirmed that the explosion happened when a person wearing female clothes blew himself up using an explosives belt at the mosque's gate as the security men were approaching him to check his identity.
 Interior Ministry spokesman also stated that those "martyred" in the attack were: